MasonProtter/SumTypes.jl/README.md

  Memory estimate: 0 bytes, allocs estimate: 0.
 ```

-Unityper.jl SumTypes.jl is slightly slower in this benckmark, though there are others where it is faster.
-SumTypes.jl has some advantages relative to Unityper.jl too, such as:
+SumTypes.jl is able to slightly beat Unityper.jl in this benckmark, though there are cases where the roles are reversed.
+SumTypes.jl has some other advantages relative to Unityper.jl too, such as:
 - SumTypes.jl allows [parametric types](https://docs.julialang.org/en/v1/manual/types/#Parametric-Types) for much greater container flexibility (Unityper does some memory layout optimizations that won't work with parametric types).
 - SumTypes.jl does not require default values for every field of the struct
 - SumTypes.jl's `@cases` macro is more powerful and flexible than Unityper's `@compactified`.